akuklev/HOCC/star-is-more.md

 While the inhabitants of `П(x̲ : X)Y(x)` are called (dependent) functions, the inhabitants of `⋂(x̲ : K)Y(x)` will be called polymorphic constructions.

-Bounds of the variables ⋂ is not necessarly universes.
+Bounds of the variables in ⋂ is not necessarly universes.
 We will often encounter examples such as `⋂(T̲ : * → *)`, `⋂(T̲ : ℕ → *)`, `⋂(T̲ : X → X → *)` and so on.

 Since native universes 𝒰 only have generators but no extractors, any expression of the type